DominikBarys/Employee-RESTful-Spring-API/README.md

-Test project for learning purpose
+Test project for learning purposes